stg-tud/apsa/2019/4-DataFlowAnalysis/DataFlowAnalysis.md

 ---

-# Data-flow analysis: Available Expressions
+# Data Flow analysis: Available Expressions

 _Determine for each program point, which expressions must have already been computed and not later modified on all paths to the program point._